jlmorgan/java-functional-extras/docs/data/Validation/static/partitionValidations.md

 # `Validation.partitionValidations<F, S>(Collection<Validation<F, S>> collection)`

 Partitions a collection of `Validation` into two collections.
-All `Failure` elements are extracted, in order, to the first position of the output.
-Similarly for the `Success` elements in the second position.
+All `Invalid` elements are extracted, in order, to the first position of the output.
+Similarly for the `Valid` elements in the second position.

 ## Arguments